 Local Plans typically consist of a single document covering the local authority area, but sometimes local planning authorities may decide to prepare multiple documents, for example so that broad topics can be covered in one document and more detailed site or area proposals can be covered in another document.

-The Local Plan should set out the long term overall vision and strategic objectives on how the area should develop.
-It will include a strategy for achieving the objectives, setting out how much development is needed, where, when and by what means it will be delivered, and how the delivery will be managed and monitored The Local Plan should allocate strategic sites that are considered central to achievement of the strategy for example sites for housing and employment.
+National planning policy states that the Local Plan should set out the long term overall vision and strategic objectives on how the area should develop.
+It will include a strategy for achieving the objectives, setting out how much development is needed, where, when and how it will be managed and delivered.
+The plan will also set out how its performance on delivering the development strategy will be monitored once adopted.

 You can also check your authority's latest Authority Monitoring Report on what stage the Local Plan has reached in its preparation or the extent that the policies and proposals set out in the adopted Local Plan are being achieved.
 These can usually be found in the planning policy section of your planning authority's website.